-As our country reckons with its history of oppression, we, as individuals, are working to understand our own implicit biases.
-In the music world, this bias can be seen in our concert halls, both on stage, and in the music that we program.
-Composers of color, as well as composers who aren’t cis male, have historically been excluded from our musical canon.
-We’re still going to play our Bach, our Haydn, and our Mozart.
-But we will also play our Samuel Coleridge-Taylor, our Florence Price, our George Walker.
-This list goes on, from composers who have intentionally been excluded historically, to living, emerging composers today.
+The EOS Project recognizes that as our country reckons with its history of oppression, we as individuals must work to understand our own implicit biases.
+In the music world, bias can be seen in concert halls, both on stage and in the music performed.
+Composers of color, as well as composers who are not cis male, have historically been excluded from the musical canon.

 EOS is not about inclusivity.
-Inclusivity shouldn’t be a project, and music isn’t a space we can claim.
 Rather, EOS is about education.
-By learning, performing, and listening to music from outside the parameters of systemic oppression, we are educating ourselves.
-We are opening ourselves to the reality of whose music exists, and whose voices should be heard.
-By exploring beyond what we consider “familiar,” we strengthen ourselves and our community.
+We are opening ourselves to the reality of whose music exists and whose voices should be heard.
+By exploring beyond what we consider ‘familiar,’ we strengthen ourselves and our community.”